kayeshin85-ship-it/online-food-ordering-system/README.md

 # online-food-ordering-system

-This is a dummy repository for the CBSC4103 Software Construction assignment.
+This is a repository for the CBSC4103 Software Construction assignment.

 ## Main Features
 - User Registration